sosia-dev/sosia/docs/functioning.rst

 `sosia` (Italian for `doppelgänger <https://en.wikipedia.org/wiki/Doppelg%C3%A4nger>`_) is intended to create control groups for Diff-in-Diff analysis of scientists:  Some treatment happens to a scientist, and you need "similar" scientists to whom nothing happened.
 Similiar means:

 1. Publishes in sources (journals, book series, etc.) the scientist publishes too
-2. Publishes in sources associated with the scientist's main field
+2. Publishes in sources associated with the scientist's main field at least every X years
 3. Publishes in the latest year the scientist did as well
 4. Is not a co-author in the pre-phase
 5. Optional: The main field (ASJC2) is the same as that of the scientist